Currently accepting new data projects

 While comparing to the country is helpful to get a sense of overall ages, what is arguably more important is how members compare to the states they represent.
 If a state has a much older population than other states, it might make sense for some of its representatives to be older to align with their constituents.

-Interestingly, while all states have congress members who are older than their population, there is a large gap between the state with the smallest difference (New York, with a 9-year difference) and the state with the largest difference (Idaho, with a 36-year difference).
+Interestingly, while all states have congress members who are older than their population, there is a large gap between the state with the smallest difference (Colorado, with a 9-year difference) and the state with the largest difference (Idaho, with an almost 38-year difference).

 Methodology

-Then, I used the congress.gov API to get data for all members of the Senate and House of Representatives.
-I calculated the required median ages using this data.
+I then used the congress.gov API to pull data for all current members of the Senate and House of Representatives and calculated median ages from that dataset.

 For the state analysis, I combined members of the Senate and members of the House of Representatives from a given state and calculated their median age to compare against the state’s median age.

-Note: There are currently four vacancies in Congress.
+Note: There are currently a few vacancies in Congress.
 However, since there are over 500 members, the median ages will likely remain the same once those are filled.

 Sources